cornell-brg/hb-pytorch/README.md

 ### HB Profiling

 #### HB Kernel Call Logs
 HB emulation can output a file with the list of kernel calls along with associated data in json format.
-To enable this:
+This can be used as:

 ```python
 import torch